utxo-one/twitter-ultimate-php/README.md

-## Twitter Ultimate PHP (WORK IN PROGRESS)
+## Twitter Ultimate PHP

-An opinionated API Wrapper implementation for the Twitter v2 API.
-Closely follows the Twitter Postman Library naming conventions.
+A complete and opinionated API Wrapper implementation for the Twitter v2 API.
+Full docblocks for all methods and strict return types make it easy for developers by providing all the method names and parameters to your IDE.

 ### Prerequisites